 Section 177-d of the RSSL authorizes the Fund to enter into security loan agreements with broker/dealers and state or national banks.
-The Fund has designated its master custodian bank (the custodian) to manage a securities lending program.
-This program is subject to a written contract between the Fund and the custodian who acts as securities lending agent for the Fund.
+The Fund has two providers to manage a securities lending program.
+These programs are subject to a written contracts between the Fund and the Contractor who acts as securities lending agent for the Fund.
 The custodian is authorized to lend securities within the borrower limits and guidelines established by the Fund.
 Types of collateral received from borrowers for securities loaned are cash, government securities, and obligations of federal agencies.
-The custodian is authorized to invest the cash collateral in short term investments that are legal for the Fund.
-These include domestic corporate and bank notes, U.S. Treasury obligations, obligations of federal agencies, repurchase agreements, and specific asset backed securities.
+The securities lending providers are authorized to invest the cash collateral in short-term investments that are legal for the Fund.
+These include domestic corporate and bank notes, U.S. Treasury obligations, obligations of federal agencies, repurchase agreements, and specific asset-backed securities.
 All rights of ownership to securities pledged as collateral remain with the borrower except in the event of default.
-As of March 31, 2017, there were no violations of legal or contractual provisions.
-The Fund has not experienced any losses resulting from the default of a borrower or lending agent during the year ended March 31, 2017.
+As of March 31, 2020, there were no violations of legal or contractual provisions.
+The Fund has not experienced any losses resulting from the default of a borrower or lending agent during the year ended March 31, 2020.

 The Fund lends fixed income, domestic equity, and international equity securities to approved broker/dealers.
 Collateral for securities loaned equals 102 percent of fair market value for domestic securities and 105 percent for international securities.
 Credit risk associated with the investment of cash collateral pledged by borrowers is mitigated by the maturity restrictions, percentage limitations, and rating requirements for individual asset classes included in the Fund's reinvestment guidelines.
-The custodian acknowledges responsibility to reimburse the Fund for losses that might arise from managing the program in a manner inconsistent with the contract.
-The Fund manages its market risk by recording investments at fair value daily and maintaining the value of the collateral held by the Fund in excess of the value of the securities loaned.
-As of March 31, 2017, the fair value of securities on loan was \$5.47 billion.
-The associated collateral was \$5.60 billion, of which \$4.80 billion was cash collateral and \$800 million was securities.
-The cash collateral has been reinvested in other instruments, which had a fair value of \$4.79 billion as of March 31, 2017.
-The securities lending obligations were \$4.80 billion.
-The unrealized loss in invested cash collateral on March 31, 2017 was \$7.77 million, which is reported in the combining basic statement of changes in fiduciary net position as part of "Net appreciation in fair value of investments."
+Each Contractor acknowledges responsibility to reimburse the Fund for losses that might arise from managing the program in a manner inconsistent with the contract.
+The Fund manages its market risk by recording investments at market value daily and maintaining the value of the collateral held by the Fund in excess of the value of the securities loaned.
+As of March 31, 2020, the fair value of securities on loan was \$8.85 billion.
+The associated collateral was \$9.13 billion, of which \$6.88 billion was cash collateral and \$2.25 billion was securities.
+The cash collateral has been reinvested in other instruments, which had a fair value of \$6.87 billion as of March 31, 2020.
+The securities lending obligations were \$6.88 billion.
+The unrealized loss in invested cash collateral on March 31, 2020 was \$15.23 million, which is reported in the combining basic statement of changes in fiduciary net position as part of "Net depreciation in fair value of investments."

 All open security loans can be terminated on demand by either the Fund or the borrower.
 To provide sufficient liquidity, the policy of the Fund is to maintain a minimum of 10 percent collateral in overnight investments.
-While the Fund's Securities Lending Investment Guidelines allow investments up to a maximum of three years for U.S. Treasury and federal agency obligations and one year for all other investments, the average term of open security loans at March 31, 2017 was 21 days.
+While the Fund's Securities Lending Investment Guidelines allow investments up to a maximum of three years for U.S. Treasury and federal agency obligations and one year for all other investments, the average term of open security loans at March 31, 2020 was 14 days.
 All loans were open loans.
 There were no direct matching loans.